5dayGit/5day_Docusaurus/docs/user-guide/Integrations/Slack/Connect slack account.md

 The **Connect** option lets you link Slack with your 5day.io account, unlocking real-time notifications and the ability to create tasks directly from any Slack channel, DM, or group chat.

-Once connected, the 5day.io Slack App will appear in your workspace, delivering all configured 5day.io alerts (task updates, due dates, comments, etc.) and enabling task creation through slash commands and message actions.
+Once connected, the 5day.io Slack App will appear in your workspace, delivering all configured 5day.io alerts and enabling task creation through slash commands and message actions.

----

 ## Subscription